etolstoy/etolstoy.github.io/speaking.md

 title: Speaking
 ---

 Speaking at tech conferences is a great way of sharing knowledge.
-I keep on gathering experience in this area in the course of a last year.
+I keep on gathering experience in this area.

 {% if site.data.future_talks.size > 0 %}
 ---